Kate Forbes: Backbencher (2016–2018)

+Sturgeon government (2018–2023)

 Deputy Finance Secretary (2018–2020)

 On 27 June 2018, she was appointed to the Scottish Government as Minister for Public Finance and Digital Economy, as part of a wider reshuffle announced by First Minister, Nicola Sturgeon.
 She supported the Cabinet Secretary for Finance, Economy and Fair Work.

 In September 2018, The David Hume Institute reported that the government had made "no progress" on improving productivity in workplaces; Forbes commented that "over the last decade, productivity in Scotland has grown at more than three times the rate it has across the UK as a whole".
-In 2018, Forbes reiterated the SNP's committment to 100 per cent broadband coverage throughout Scotland; the original 2021 completion target was later put back.
+In 2018, Forbes reiterated the SNP's commitment to 100 per cent broadband coverage throughout Scotland; the original 2021 completion target was later put back.
 Forbes opposed the proposal to devolve business rates to Scottish councils.

 2020 Scottish Budget

 On 6 February 2020, the day of the 2020 Scottish Budget, Derek Mackay resigned as the finance secretary, after the Scottish Sun reported he had inappropriately messaged a 16-year-old boy on social media.
-Forbes was left to deliver the budget within hours of preparation.
+Forbes was left to deliver the budget hours later.
 Prior to this, no woman had delivered a Budget in either the Scottish Parliament or Westminster.
 Due to the late delivery of the UK Budget, Forbes raised concerns of the impact this would have on the passing of the Scottish Budget and told the Scottish Parliament there would be a very brief period for MSPs to scrutinise it.

 In the budget, she announced there would be no changes to income tax rates and that the threshold for upper rates will be frozen, calling it the "fairest and most progressive income tax system in the UK".

-Cabinet Secretary for Finance (2020–present)
+Cabinet Secretary for Finance (2020–2023)

 On 17 February 2020, Forbes was appointed Cabinet Secretary for Finance—the first woman to hold the post.
 In the 2021 Scottish Parliament election, she was re-elected with a majority of 15,681 votes, 7,000 more than in the previous election.
 Sturgeon formed her third administration and re-appointed Forbes as Finance Secretary, with economy added to her portfolio, as Cabinet Secretary for Finance and the Economy.

 In July 2022, John Swinney took on responsibility for the Finance and Economy portfolio as Forbes went on maternity leave.
 She is the first Cabinet Secretary in the Scottish Government to take maternity leave.

+Forbes left the Scottish Government in March 2023 after Sturgeon resigned, and new First Minister Humza Yousaf offered her the role of Cabinet Secretary for Rural Affairs and Islands in his Government.
+This was deemed as a demotion and Forbes rejected Yousaf’s offer, therefore she left government on 28 March 2023.